Şenol Güneş

 Şenol Güneş (/tr/, born 1 June 1952) is a Turkish football manager and former player who is currently the director of professional football for Süper Lig club Trabzonspor.
 His most notable managerial achievements to date include coaching the Turkey national team to third place in the 2002 FIFA World Cup and winning two Süper Lig titles; both of them with Beşiktaş.
 He is also noted for stints in his boyhood club Trabzonspor.
 His playing career there saw the club win six of their seven Süper Lig titles.

 Playing career

 Güneş began his amateur career at Erdoğdu Gençlik as a goalkeeper.
 Shortly after he was recruited for the Trabzonspor development team, and began playing for the senior team soon after.
 He played for Trabzonspor for twelve years between 1975 and 1987.
 During this period he won six league championships.
 In the 1978–79 season, he set the Süper Lig clean sheet record by not conceding a single goal for 1,110 minutes.
-He was part of the "Trabzonpor Efsanesi" (literally "The Legend of Trabzonspor", a name given by the Turkish press) along with other local players such as Turgay Semercioğlu, Necmi Perekli and Ali Kemal Denizci.
+He was part of the "Trabzonpor Efsanesi" ("The Legend of Trabzonspor", a name given by the Turkish press) along with other local players such as Turgay Semercioğlu, Necmi Perekli and Ali Kemal Denizci.
 Güneş has 31 caps for the Turkey national team, being the captain in five games.